 The "Grundkurs Public und Nonprofit Management" ("Basic Course Public and Nonprofit Management") conveys in a compact form the basics of the subject.
 As a student you will get an overview of the business problems of public administrations, public companies and management in non-profit organizations.
 Prerequisite for this basic course are the following courses:

-Due to the decreasing demand in connection with the discontinuation of the "Diplomstudium Wirtschaftswissenschaften" and the "Bachelors Wirtschaftswissenschaften alt", the teaching of the course 243.512 PNP 2 has to be changed from "semester by semester" to "annually in the summer semester".
+Due to the decreasing demand in connection with the discontinuation of the "Bachelors Wirtschaftswissenschaften alt", the teaching of the course 243.512 PNP 2 has to be changed from "semester by semester" to "annually in the summer semester".

-Therefore, the course will be offered again regularly in summer semester 2022, but then only again in summer semester.
+Therefore, the course will be offered again in summer semester 2024 for the last time!

 Please take this into account when planning or entering the concentration.

 The two seminars build on the knowledge imparted in the basic course and deepen it in selected areas.

 With regard to the details of the courses, please refer to the course descriptions which appear with the individual courses in the KUSSS or to the study manual.

 The only prerequisite rule is that the basic course must be completed before the other courses can be taken.

 For the completion of the subject, there is no separate subject examination.
 The grade is calculated from the weighted average of the course examinations.
 This also ensures that the main subject can be completed in two semesters.

 The completion of the subject does not take place automatically (!), it must be registered at the Examination and Recognition Service (PAS).
 Simply go to the PAS with the student ID and have the degree noted.